Teams spend $1B on day MLB, union likely head to lockout - WHIZ News

 “We were talking about that yesterday.
 It’s funny how you sign it and the next day you’re shut out,” Seager said.
 “They’ve been upfront with me.
 I know what to expect from them.
 They know what to expect from me.
 They know I’m going to come prepared.
 They know I want to be prepared.”

 Plenty of big names remain on the board, though.
-Shortstop Carlos Correa, first baseman Freddie Freeman, third baseman Kris Bryant, shortstop Trevor Story and outfielder Nick Castellanos remain free agents and might have to wait until spring or later to find a home.
+Star shortstop Carlos Correa, first baseman Freddie Freeman, third baseman Kris Bryant, shortstop Trevor Story and outfielder Nick Castellanos remain free agents and might have to wait until spring or later to find a home.

+Based on estimates for remaining unsigned players, MLB projects offseason spending will be about $3 billion for a star-studded free agent class, roughly $700 million more than the previous high.

 Among the other deals completed Wednesday:

-— INF Eduardo Escobar to New York Mets, $20 million over two years
+— INF Eduardo Escobar to the New York Mets, $20 million over two years.

-— RHP Corey Kluber to Tampa Bay, $8 million over one year
+— RHP Corey Kluber to Tampa Bay, $8 million for one year.

-— RHP Luis Garcia with San Diego, $7 million over two years
+— RHP Luis Garcia with San Diego, $7 million for two years.

 Follow Jake Seiner: https://twitter.com/Jake_Seiner